 The most recent commission I have received is for the Consequence by C.R.
 Langille book cover illustration.
-The book will be on sale June 10th, 2016.
+The book will be on sale on June 10th, 2016.

 Shortly after speaking with Cody, Daniel from Griffin Publishers got involved in the design as well.
-As every commission goes, we went back and forth on the terms and pricing over the book cover, once we were both comfortable with the terms and price we moved on to production.
+As every commission goes, we went back and forth on the terms and pricing over the book cover.
+Once we were both comfortable with the terms and price, we moved on to production.
 This design has many, many hours into it, but since I became very close to the project and really enjoyed working on it, time invested wasn’t much of an issue for me.
-I was more concerned about deadlines, though Cody and Daniel were very easy to work with and the deadline never felt pressing what-so-ever, it was more for me to keep me on track.
+I was more concerned about deadlines, though Cody and Daniel were very easy to work with, and the deadline never felt pressing whatsoever, it was more for me to keep me on track.

 The book cover illustration design process

-After I had the thumbnail selected it was time to gather references.
+After I had the thumbnail selected, it was time to gather references.
 I started researching hunting grounds in Utah and found a common theme of mountains and flatlands with sage.
 I also took my camera out and began to gather reference shots.
 The photos taken were of me holding a gun, a water pistol, I kid you not.

 Continuing the illustration process

 Now to begin the painting.
 As you can see in my sequence, I began with the sky, then mountains, tornado, foreground, then the figure.
 Each stage is completed in the same manner.
 I find my shadow shapes, value, color, details, then move on making sure I’m maintaining unity throughout the piece.
 Though the process is simple, the skill and time required are immense.
-Over the next couple weeks, I had completed the book cover.
+Over the next couple of weeks, I had completed the book cover.
 I would like to present Consequence by C.R.
 Langille.